thrwKappu/rvcmm/CONFIG.md

 # Config

-Adding a new app is as easy as this:
+Three APK download websites are supported and adding a new app is as easy as this:

 ```toml
 [Some-App]